-Network Security - services and whitelisting
+Network Security - explicitly allowing services

 If your firewall/proxy or endpoints have content filters installed, the following audio file types need to be allowed: OGG, MP4 (AAC Codec) and MP3

 Cloud Cover Music uses roughly 1.5GB - 2GB a day (24 hours) per streaming device.
 In order to stream music consistently and without interruption, you should dedicate at least 384 Kbps in bandwidth, but 1.5Mbps is recommended.